 - Increased risk of liver cancer.
-A large proportion of people who develop liver cancer that forms within the liver itself have cirrhosis.
+A large proportion of people who develop liver cancer have pre-existing cirrhosis.

 - Biopsy.
-A tissue sample (biopsy) is not necessarily needed to diagnose cirrhosis.
+A tissue sample (biopsy) is not necessarily needed for diagnosis.
 However, your doctor may use it to identify the severity, extent and cause of liver damage.

 A liver biopsy is a procedure to remove a small sample of liver tissue for laboratory testing.
 A liver biopsy is commonly performed by inserting a thin needle through your skin and into your liver.

 Treatment for cirrhosis depends on the cause and extent of your liver damage.
 The goals of treatment are to slow the progression of scar tissue in the liver and to prevent or treat symptoms and complications of cirrhosis.
 You may need to be hospitalized if you have severe liver damage.